 Fear in Harold's eyes.

-I lunged at Harold, confident I could take on a middle aged man, a full hundred pound heavier than me.
+I lunged at Harold, confident I could take on a middle aged man, a full hundred pounds heavier than I.

 He slapped me, hard.
 I turned to ice.
 The steam went away, my eyes shrank back to gray and my pupils grew.